Galapagos Islands Vacations: everything you should know before booking

 DAILY TOURS FROM SANTA CRUZ

-The majority of tours are from Santa Cruz as there is such a variety of places to see, especially for those who love snorkeling, here below I list all the available tours, even those that I haven’t done…
+The majority of tours are from Santa Cruz as there is such a variety of places to see, especially for those who love snorkeling.
+Below I list all the available tours, even those that I haven’t done…

 How to book the tours